Producing content on the Web since 1995.

 your lapel buttons

 Many people have lapel buttons.
-They may be attached to a favorite hat or jacket you no longer wear, or poked into a cork-board on your wall.
-If you have any laying around that you do not feel emotionally attached to, please let me know.
+They may be attached to a favorite hat or jacket you no longer wear or poked into a cork-board on your wall.
+If you have any lying around that you do not feel emotionally attached to, please let me know.
 I preserve these for the Jewish people.
-At some point they will all go to an appropriate museum.
+At some point, they will all go to an appropriate museum.
 You can see all the buttons shared to date.

 This was such a great post.
 Though I love music, I too find the silence to be filled with rhythms and timbres that have melodies of their own.
 Melodies I would not want to mask with external sounds.